sonic-net/SONiC/doc/pmon/pmon-enhancement-design.md

 	fan_speed_target        = INT                            ; psu fan target speed
 	fan_led_status          = STRING                         ; psu fan led status

-#### 1.1.5 Watchdog Table

-	; Defines information for a watchdog
-	key                      = WATCHDOG_INFO|watchdog_name   ; information for the watchdog
-	; field                  = value
-	arm_status               = BOOLEAN                       ; watchdog arm status
-	remaining_time           = INT                           ; watchdog remaining time

 #### 1.1.6 Transceiver Table

 We have a transceiver related information DB schema defined in the Xcvrd daemon design doc: https://github.com/Azure/SONiC/blob/master/doc/xrcvd/transceiver-monitor-hld.md#11-state-db-schema

-To align with the output of the current show interface tranceiver we need to extend Transceiver info Table with more informations, as below:
+To align with the output of the current show interface transceiver we need to extend Transceiver info Table with more information, as below:

         Connector: No separable connector
         Encoding: Unspecified